 The future of office space will be driven by demographic changes within the workforce.
 The traditional compartmentalized office layout is being augmented by coworking models that seek to promote collaboration and creativity through open floor plans, shared community space, and creative office designs.
-Downtown is currently home to four coworking spaces: Connect Coworking, Rail Yard, Regus Downtown Tucson, and Xerocraft Hackerspace.
+Downtown is currently home to four coworking spaces: Rail Yard, Regus Downtown Tucson and Xerocraft Hackerspace.